MalloZup/malloblog/content/posts/self-healing-systems-with-prometheus.md

 I do simplify lot of things assuming you can setup prometehus/alertmanager and you can create an alert via prometehus ( plenty of doc upstream are avail)

 1) Install prometheus.
-In my setup I do openSUSE Linux but Prometheus binary and alertmanager are avail everywhere
+In my setup I use  **openSUSE Linux** but Prometheus binary and alertmanager are avail everywhere.

 2) After you setup alertmanager and prometheus up and running, configure the alertmanager.